Exclusive Offer for Shopify & E‑commerce Brands!

 What is Shopify and Shopify 2.0?

-In 2021, Shopify introduced its biggest upgrade yet—Shopify 2.0.
-This new version isn’t tied to any specific plan and offers a range of exciting features, including a revamped theme architecture, enhanced customization options, and improved design flexibility.
-With the introduction of JSON templates alongside the existing Liquid templates, Shopify 2.0 allows for deeper customization, enabling businesses to create more personalized and visually engaging online stores.
+In 2021, Shopify launched its most significant upgrade to date—Shopify 2.0.
+This upgrade is not tied to any specific plan and introduces a refreshed theme architecture, stronger customization controls, and more design flexibility.
+With JSON templates introduced alongside the existing Liquid framework, Shopify 2.0 enables far more granular control of layouts and content—helping brands build highly tailored, visually rich shopping experiences.

 What are the Key Differences Between Shopify 2.0 vs Shopify 1.0?